feathersjs/docs/guides/basics/hooks.md

 ## Hooks vs. extending services

 In the [previous chapter](./services.md) we extended our user service to add a user avatar.
-We could do the same thing for the [process-message hook](#sanitize-new-message) we created in this chapter or vice versa create a hook that adds the user avatar.
+This could also be put in a hook instead but made a good example to illustrate how to extend an existing service.
+There are no explicit rules when to use a hook or when to extend a service but here are some guidelines.

+Use a hook when

+- The functionality can be used in more than one place (e.g. validation, permissions etc.)
+- It is not a core responsibility of the service and the service can work without it (e.g. sending an email after a user has been created)

+Extend a database service when

+- The functionality is only needed in this one place
+- The service could not function without it

+Create your own (custom) service when

+- Multiple services are combined together (e.g. reports)
+- The service does something other than talk to a database (e.g. another API, sensors etc.)

 ## What's next?